appacademy/dotfiles/requirements/README.md

 ```
 This will install rbenv, a tool for managing ruby versions

-### Installing git completion
+### Installing Git completion
-Git complete is an autocomplete tool for git branches and commands.
-This step is optional, though you will have to delete the git completion line from your bashrc file if you decide skip this section.
-To install git complete run
+Git completion is an autocomplete tool for git branches and commands.
+This step is optional, though you will have to delete the Git completion line from your bashrc file if you decide skip this section.
+To install Git completion run
 ```
 git_url="https://raw.githubusercontent.com/git/git/master/contrib/completion"
 curl "$git_url/git-completion.bash" > "$HOME/.git-completion.bash"
 curl "$git_url/git-prompt.sh" > "$HOME/.git-prompt.sh"
 ```

-### Uninstall rvm
+### Uninstall RVM
-rvm is a ruby version manager, but since we will be using rbenv, we can uninstall rvm.
+RVM is a ruby version manager, but since we will be using rbenv, we can uninstall RVM.
 Run command
 ```
 which rvm
 ```
-If rvm is installed, then run
+If no directory for RVM is displayed, then you are done.
+If RVM's location is displayed then RVM is installed.
+To uninstall run
 ```
 rvm implode
 ```

-### Installing ruby
+### Installing Ruby
 run
 ```
 rbenv init -